Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 If they _kill_ Oddie in the course of breaking into his office, they should still be able to retrieve the names from his notes, but returning home becomes harder.
-It's Plane Shift or nothing.
+You either Plane Shift or end the session right there to give your GM time to come up with an Escape From Hell adventure.

 ## Next Time On "Let's Read Hell's Rebels!"